ShirleyLiuXQ/ShirleyLiuXQ.github.io/teaching.md

 <h1 style="font-size:30px">Teaching</h1>

 From primary school to university, I've been fortunate to have met and known many great teachers and mentors.
-They are **authentic, generous** and **empathetic**, with admirable work ethic and genuine love for their work.
+They are authentic, generous and empathetic, with admirable work ethic and genuine love for their work.
 These people have profoundly influenced me and ignited my passion for teaching and outreach.

-Over the past seven years, I have participated in numerous teaching and outreach activities.
+Over the past eight years, I have participated in numerous teaching and outreach activities.
 I enjoy sharing my passion for information theory, probability and statistics with younger students.
 I enjoy simplifying complex topics in an accessible yet rigorous manner to help my students build intuition.
 Through this process, I often discover new insights.
 I hope to make helping and inspiring younger students  a recurring theme of my career.

 ## Selected teaching & outreach experience: